Updated for Version 2.5

 Artifacts

 Note for Serpent Spine: When starting an Abyss chamber, prioritize gaining Serpent Spine stacks over Husk stacks by putting Itto in the first team slot.
-Itto will gain Husk stacks off-field while you rotate through supports and Sub-DPS prior to his Burst and continues to build them up when in his Burst.
+Itto will gain Husk stacks off-field while you rotate through supports and Sub-DPS prior to his Burst, and continue to build them up when in his Burst.

-Another viable set on Itto, slightly behind Husk of Opulent Dreams.
 The 40% Normal and Charged Attack DMG bonus to a unit that relies heavily on Charged Attacks like Itto is quite substantial.
-On teams where Itto runs with a shielder, he can make use of this set quite well.
-Of course, if he does not have a shielder, he has to rely on Crystallize shields which are relatively inconsistent, even with Itto’s high DEF.
+On teams where Itto runs with a shielder, he can make use of this set well.
+On teams without a shielder, Crystallized shields help to proc the effect of this set, though it is not recommended to rely on them alone.

 This set is somewhat less conditional than 4-piece Husk, but it is significantly less DMG.
 4-piece Husk provides 54% DEF and 24% Geo DMG bonus at its best, while this set only gives 30% DEF and 15% Geo DMG at its best.